Hints and tips on how to get booked.

 What should I do if I am late or something happens on the way to a job?

 Phone the GBM Casting mobile number immediately.
 We will then contact the AD on set and let them know your ETA and if they still want you to attend.
+If you are late you may miss the scene you have been booked for and you will then be released without pay.

 What happens when I arrive on set?

-When you first arrive on set, there will be someone there to tell you where you should go.
+When you first arrive on set, there will be someone there to tell you where you should go

 It is likely that you will be placed in a holding area before the shooting starts and in-between takes and scenes.
-Please stay in the holding area as you may be required at short notice and production will not be willing to search for you.
+Please stay in the holding area as you may be required on set at short notice and production will not be willing to search for you.

 Will there be somewhere secure to leave my bag and other things?